NtQuerySystemInformation/NtQuerySystemInformation/README.md

 -Achievements so far:

-            -2021 (first time and with lots of help): FLARE-ON 8 finisher, MalwareBytes CTF 2021.
+            -2021 (first time and with lots of help): FLARE-ON 8 finisher(satokon), MalwareBytes CTF 2021.

             -2022: Publish PoC of injection/persistance techniques and Qakbot Dll stager paper.